Danyang, Jiangsu: Economy

 As one of the key cities in the Yangtze River Delta open to foreign trade, Danyang has shown strong economic and standard-of-living growth since 2000.
 In 2007, the GDP and per capita GDP of Danyang reached 35.7 billion yuan (US$4.7 billion) and 44,242 yuan (US$6,061) respectively.
 Danyang's economy was 16th in a 2010 ranking of China's top county-level cities.

-Businesses from 32 countries and regions have invested in Danyang with accumulated paid-in capital of US$1 billion.
 As a developing city within the Shanghai economic sphere of influence, Danyang has attracted domestic and foreign businesses.
-The main industries in Danyang are prescription eyewear, tools and hardware, and automobile parts.
+Representatives of 32 countries and regions invested in Danyang with accumulated paid-in capital of US$1 billion.
+The main industries in Danyang are prescription eyewear, lamps and lanterns, tools and hardware — in particular drill bits — and automobile parts.

 Spectacles City

+During the 1960s, factories producing eyeglasses were established in Danyang.
+By 1986, the local government designated two dedicated glasses wholesale markets to concentrate glasses production.
+The following year, local glasses production reached 6.5 million pairs of glasses annually.
+As of 2026, three quarters of China's prescription lens production and half of the world production is based in Danyang.
 The Spectacles City, located in Danyang, is one of the largest eyeglass merchandise centers in China.
-Built in 1986, the market center's construction occurred in three phases.
+Starting in 1986, the market center's was built in three phases.
 It subsequently merged with the Huayang Spectacles and Yunyang Spectacles markets.
 It covers an area of over 344,445 square feet (32,000 square meters).
+The mall attracts over 10,000 visitors per weekend.